 If you’re looking for a financial planner, my advice is to find one who has a similar belief system and who is fee-only.
 I’ve known Matt over the years and because we are in similar places in our careers and families, I felt like we would be a great match (and I was right.)

-The benefit of finding a financial planner is to transfer some of the worry you might feel regularly to someone else.
-They can help make some of the biggest decisions and can serve as a tie breaker if you and your spouse can’t agree on something.
+The benefit of finding a financial planner is to transfer some of the worries you might feel regularly to someone else.
+They can help make some of the biggest decisions and can serve as a tie-breaker if you and your spouse can’t agree on something.

 Basically, although it might seem counterintuitive, the best way to stop worrying about money is to pay more attention to it.
 Get current on your bills.
 Save an emergency fund.
 Track your spending.
 Budget.
 Hire a financial planner.
 All of these steps might take you a little while to complete but the end result is a much higher satisfaction with the current state of your finances and much less worry.